Discover how to grow bean sprouts right in your kitchen to add crunch to your favorite stir fries.

 - Rinse the mung beans in the morning and turn the jar upside down to drain.

 - Rinse and drain your bean seeds twice a day for 4 to 6 days.
-The mung beans are ready to eat when the white sprout is at least 1.5 cm long.
-At this length the lectins in the bean are converted into digestible proteins.
-You can grow the sprouts longer if you wish.
-I like to grow them until they are about three inches long.
-It takes about five days for them to get that long.
+The mung beans are ready to eat when the white sprout is at least 1.5 cm long, but they can be grown out until they're 3" long.

 Notes